+3 units MGMT340XL

-3 units ORGANIZATIONAL BEHAVIOR
+MANAGEMENT AND ORGANIZATIONAL BEHAVIOR

 An overview of how organizational goals, priorities and strategies interface with the behavior of individuals and groups inside the organization and in other affecting organizations.
-Attention is given to the effect of organizational culture, government laws and regulations, and the economy upon organizational behavior.
+Attention is given to the effect of organizational culture, organizational development and creating effective work groups.